 Years later after moving to Hollywood, I considered going natural but feared kinky hair would lessen my chances of success in a town that worshiped Barbie-doll beauty.
 Out of curiosity, I experimented with weaves, wigs, braids and straw sets that mimicked my natural texture without having to give up my precious perm.
 Ironically, I was wearing my hair kinky when I landed my first network TV hosting jobs.
 But it wasn’t until I moved to Sedona for a spiritual sabbatical and became an eco-advocate that I felt deeply challenged to return to my nappy roots.
 I was appearing live on the news teaching viewers about the dangers of toxic personal care products, but putting dangerous chemicals on my scalp—the most absorbent organ in my body–every 60 days.
 It wasn’t healthy, and it wasn’t authentic.

 Ever since, I’ve committed to walking the most authentic path possible.
-A few years back, I tried PhytoRelax, an eco-friendly soy and egg-based perm formulated by an Afro-Parisian doctor.
-It straightens the hair beautifully without burning or stinking, and is infinitely healthier than traditional lye-based relaxers.
+A few years back, I tried PhytoRelax, a natural soy, mushroom and egg-based perm product formulated by an Afro-Parisian doctor.
+Although it’s not vegan, it straightens the hair beautifully without burning or stinking, and is infinitely healthier than traditional lye-based relaxers.
 Yet and still, every 60 days, my nappy roots pop up like clockwork.
 This month, I’m trying to let them grow.
 I struggle to see them not as weeds to be uprooted, but beautiful flowers of my African heritage.
 My hair is curly in some places, straight in others.
 It’s both beautiful and frustrating.
 I can’t promise I’ll never relax my hair again.
 Or throw on a wig if I need to get camera-ready in a hurry.
 And that’s ok.
 But like most people trying their best to live more consciously, I’m a work in progress.

 This article was written in 2011, just before I went natural.
-Today, I’m in love with my hair.
-Chopping off my relaxed ends and loving the nappy roots underneath has been a wild journey of experimentation and self-acceptance.
-But now that I’m here, there’s no turning back.
+Today, I’m in love with my 100% natural hair.
+Chopping off those relaxed ends and loving the nappy roots underneath has been a wild journey of discovery, endless experimentation with hair products, and self-acceptance.
+Now when I get out of bed, my hair still looks done.
+And now that I’m here, there’s no turning back.